MSV Installs New President Clifford Deal III, MD at 2019 Annual Meeting

 “It’s an honor and privilege to be invited into the private lives of your patients and to care for them.”
 Dr. Deal told attendees during his inauguration.
 “Physicians are given the opportunity to make a difference.
 The opportunity to make the world a better place.”

 After graduating from Virginia Commonwealth University’s Medical College of Virginia (MCV), he completed his general surgery residency at MCV.
 He is Board certified in general surgery and a fellow of the American College of Surgeons.
-He currently serves on the Board of Directors for the Richmond Academy of Medicine (RAM) and holds a faculty appointment at MCV as Assistant Clinical Professor of Surgery.
-Dr. Deal has received MSV’s Young Star Award and the Outstanding Resident Physician Leader Award from RAM.
+He is the immediate past president of the Virginia Breast Cancer Foundation and holds a faculty appointment at MCV as Assistant Clinical Professor of Surgery.
+Dr. Deal has received MSV’s Young Star Award and the Outstanding Resident Physician Leader Award from Richmond Academy of Medicine (RAM).

 About the Medical Society of Virginia